ArneBinder/DTAMetadata/documentation/diary_arne.md

 			WHERE nspname NOT LIKE 'pg_%'
 			AND nspname != 'information_schema'
 		) order by relname;
- o conversion: CHECK FOR "FAILED" IN MESSAGES!
+ o conversion: CHECK FOR "FAILED" IN MESSAGES! --> displayed as "error" o current ToDo:
+		- fix convertMultiVolumes
+		- fix duplicated entries in table_row_view (all publications)

  TODO: